just-me-/MerlinsRezHelper/README.md

-eso-extGroupLeader
+eso-merlinsRezHelper
 ==================

-extGroupLeader is a plugin for Elder Scrolls Online that allows you to track your group leader.
+merlinsRezHelper is a plugin for Elder Scrolls Online that allows you to track your group leader.

 Settings
 --------